jedisct1/libsodium-doc/secret-key_cryptography/xchacha20-poly1305_construction.md

 XChaCha20-Poly1305 was introduced in Libsodium 1.0.12.

-Unlike other variants directly using the ChaCha20 cipher, generating a random nonce for each message is acceptable with this XChaCha20-based construction.
+Unlike other variants directly using the ChaCha20 cipher, generating a random nonce for each message is acceptable with this XChaCha20-based construction, provided that the output of the PRNG is indistinguishable from random data.

 The API conforms to the proposed API for the CAESAR competition.